pnp/pnpassessment/docs/workflow/assess.md

 The Microsoft 365 Assessment tool must first be downloaded from https://github.com/pnp/pnpassessment/releases.
 More details can be found in the [download](../using-the-assessment-tool/download.md) documentation.

+### Ensure you've an Azure AD application setup

+The Microsoft 365 Assessment tool requires an Azure AD application for authenticating to SharePoint.
+More details in the [authentication](../using-the-assessment-tool/setupauth.md) documentation.

 ### Start assessment

 Below are some quick start samples that show how to run a Workflow 2013 assessment.
 More details on the `Start` action can be found in the [Microsoft 365 Assessment tool Start documentation](../using-the-assessment-tool/assess-start.md).